 The F-1 visa is intended for non-immigrants wishing to pursue academic studies and/or language training programs for a period of time in the United States.
 The F-1 visa program is managed by a shared database called SEVIS.

-For a concise summary of all the immigration information listed above, please download our F1 Immigration 101 Flier (this form is provided to all our international students when they attend International Student Orientation) or reference the Frequently Asked Questions (FAQ).
-We also provide this F1 Immigration 101 Flier to incoming F-1 international students during our orientation immigration regulations session.
+For a summary of all the immigration information listed above, please download our F1 Immigration 101 Flier (this form is provided to all our international students when they attend International Student Orientation) or reference the Frequently Asked Questions (FAQ).

 US Immigration law requires all F-1 students and F-2 dependents to notify CIE of their US address within thirty days after initial arrival in the US and within ten days after any move to a different US address.

 This address change must be entered by CIE into the Student and Exchange Visitor Information System.
 Failure to notify CIE of a change in address is non-compliance with F regulations and can result in the student being out-of-status.

 To update an address, students can fill out the online Change of Address Notification form.
 Filling out this form online will automatically notify the CIE of your change of address.
 Please don’t forget to update your address in MyUTK as well!

 Frequently Asked Questions: Address Changes

 - Can I just update my address on MyUTK?
 Will the CIE be notified?

 You must notify CIE directly about your local address in the US to remain legal.
 MyUTK does not transfer any address updates to CIE.

 - I’m staying at a friend’s place temporarily while I look for a new place.
 Do I have to tell CIE?

 Yes.
 You need to submit a Change of Address form to CIE.
 DHS wants to have information about where you stay at any given time, even if this is a temporary arrangement.
 If you move out and find your own place within ten days, just report your new address directly.
 If it takes longer than ten days, you must report your “temporary” address.